cloudposse/docs/content/faq/can-autoscale-node-level.md

 ## Answer

-Yes, using the cluster autoscaler.
-An example of this is our Van Valen Research Lab project.
+We've implementeded support for the Kubernetes cluster autoscaler.
 The trick is always when to scale.
-This will be business specific.
+This will be business specific based on the workloads.
 Sometimes you scale based on queue size, memory, CPU, or network throughput.
 Scaling on all dimensions simultaneously is not recommended.
+Scaling on request latency is also not recommended as it will often overload upstream resources like databases.